In this guide to the factors that affect inventory management, and inventory control policies in business, we’ll

 6 Factors Affecting Inventory Management

 Both external and internal factors can affect inventory management in different ways, and it is important to be aware of these variables.
-Let’s look at the main factors that can affect inventory processes, and how they’re handled via inventory management software.
+Let’s look at the main factors that can affect inventory processes, and how they’re handled via warehouse inventory management software.

 1. Financial Factors That Affect Inventory Management